cloudacademy/ebs-shrinker/README.md

 # EBS-Shrinker

-The following scripts are provided to *demonstrate* how to resize a root ebs volume.
+The following scripts are provided to **demonstrate** how to resize a root ebs volume.
 The script will launch a demo EC2 instance with an initial 50Gb ebs root gp2 volume, and then resize it to 20Gb.

-Note: Please install the [jq utility](https://stedolan.github.io/jq/) before continuing - Steps 2 & 4 are dependent on it.
+**Note**: Please install the [jq utility](https://stedolan.github.io/jq/) before continuing - Steps 2 & 4 below are dependent on it.

-Note: This script is provided to demonstrate how to perform root volume resizing - take extreme care when performing the same actions within a production environment.
+**Note**: This script is provided to demonstrate how to perform root volume resizing - take extreme care when performing the same actions within a production environment.
 For extra safety measures - always snapshot any ebs volume BEFORE performing any resizing actions on it.

 # Environment Variables 1